Tandragee Idol: Function and iconography

-Art historians and folklorists such as Helen Lanigan Wood and Ellen Etlinger associate the idol with Nuadha of the Silver Arm, the mythical chieftain of the Tuatha Dé Danann.
-According to legend, Nuadha lost an arm in battle, which was replaced with a silver prosthetic, hence the link to the Tandragee figure clings to its detached left arm.
+Art historians and folklorists such as Helen Lanigan Wood and Ellen Etlinger have associated the idol with Nuadha of the Silver Arm, the mythical chieftain of the Tuatha Dé Danann.
+According to legend, Nuadha lost an arm in battle, which was replaced with a silver prosthetic, hence the link to the Tandragee figure, which seemingly clings to its left arm.
 According to Lanigan Wood, the sculpture shows Nuada formally dressed in a horned helmet, proudly displaying his newly restored arm.

-Archaeologist Patrick Gleeson cautioned against viewing Celtic Early Iron Age artifacts such as the Tandragee Idol through a purely pan-Celtic lens.
+The archaeologist Patrick Gleeson cautioned against viewing such Celtic Early Iron Age artefacts through a pan-Celtic lens.
 He noted how "deities are often plucked from later texts to explain the function and symbolism of items like the Corleck Head or Tandragee Idol, much as ethnic labels have been used to explain material phenomena regarded as Romano-British".
 Mark Williams gives a date of c.
 1000 BC and argues that the link with Nuadha is "at best only a possibility", given the legend of Nuadha's silver arm does not appear in records until much later.
+Writing in 1997, the Irish archeologist Fergus O'Farrell concluded that "the common pose of these figures must have had some significance not yet recognised or understood."

 The Tandragee Idol has been compared to the c.
-400–800 AD double-headed stone figure in the cemetery on Boa Island, County Fermanagh, a stone idol found in Böblingen, Baden-Württemberg, Germany, and a life-sized La Tène figure found in 1996 at the Glauberg hillfort in Hesse, Germany.
-Each of which shows a figure holding a seemingly detached arm held by their other arm, all showing the holding arm at a similar upwards angle, although the positions of the arms differ from the left holding the right arm to vice versa.
+400–800 AD double-headed stone figure in the cemetery on Boa Island, County Fermanagh, as well as a stone idol found in Böblingen, Baden-Württemberg, Germany, and a life-sized La Tène figure found in 1996 at the Glauberg hillfort in Hesse, Germany.
+Each shows a figure holding a seemingly detached arm with their other arm, all with the holding arm at a similar upward angle, though the positions of the arms differ, from the left holding the right arm to the right holding the left arm.

-Writing in 1997, the Irish archeologist Fergus O'Farrell concluded that "the common pose of these figures must have had some significance not yet recognised or understood."